mkijowski/ceg3400/12-scapy/README.md

 Lets do a deep dive into networking by looking at individual packets.

-Please ignore any actual *assignment* part of this guide, it was a quick copy over from a previous semester.
-I hope it proves useful though ;)
+There is a graded *assignment* part of this guide, please find it in the pilot dropbox.
+This assignment is due 3/20/23 at 11:59pm (Monday night!)

 ---